 - LISTEN TO THE QUESTION.
-Do not answer any question unless you hear it completely.
-If you did not hear the question asked, ask the other attorney to repeat it or ask the court reporter to read it back.
+Do not answer any question until you hear the whole thing.
+If you did not hear the question asked, ask the other attorney to repeat it.

 - UNDERSTAND THE QUESTION BEFORE ANSWERING.
-Do not hesitate to ask the other attorney to repeat or rephrase the question until you do understand it.
+Do not hesitate to ask the other attorney to repeat or rephrase the question.

 - DO NOT VOLUNTEER INFORMATION.
 Answer the question that is asked of you and then stop.